Exploring the Top Tourist Places Near Haridwar within 200 km

 Transportation

-- Quick Hack: Shared jeeps and autos are available for short distances.
-We once hopped into a shared jeep from Rishikesh to Shivpuri for rafting.
-It cost us less than a coffee in Delhi!
+• Quick Hack: Shared jeeps and autos are available for short distances.
+Hop into a shared jeep from Rishikesh to Shivpuri for rafting.
+It cost less than a coffee in Delhi!

 Accommodation